Baleka Mbete: Deputy President: 2008–2009

-Speaker of the National Assembly

-Nomination

-On 20 May 2014, Mbete was nominated for the position of Speaker of the National Assembly for a second time.
-She was elected unanimously on 21 May, beating her rival DA candidate and former Eastern Cape Premier Nosimo Balindlela.
+Hiatus from Parliament: 2009–2014

+In the next general election in April 2009, Mbete was re-elected to her parliamentary seat but, somewhat dramatically, declined to be sworn in as a Member of Parliament on 6 May, despite being present at the inauguration.
+Incoming President Jacob Zuma announced that Kgalema Motlanthe would replace her as Deputy President, and the ANC said that she would move to Luthuli House to pursue her party work full-time instead of returning to Parliament.
+Mbete denied that the confusion over her swearing-in had arisen because she was holding out for reappointment as Deputy President, saying, "It was always an interim arrangement."

+By December 2009, the Daily Maverick observed that Mbete had "departed the public political stage" for reasons that remained mysterious to the public.
+However, she completed her term as ANC national chairperson, and she was comfortably re-elected to a second term in that office on 18 December 2012, at the ANC's 53rd National Conference; she beat Thandi Modise with 76% of the vote.

+Second term as Speaker: 2014–2019

+Mbete returned to an ANC seat in the National Assembly in the 2014 general election, and the party nominated her to return to her prior office as Speaker of the National Assembly.
+During the assembly's first sitting on 21 May 2014, she easily defeated the opposition candidate, receiving 260 votes compared to the 88 cast for Nosimo Balindlela of the Democratic Alliance.

+Allegations of bias

 On 10 September 2014, five opposition parties, including the Democratic Alliance and Economic Freedom Fighters, stated that they planned to submit a motion of no confidence in Mbete, and claimed that she could not simultaneously serve as chairwoman of the ANC and as Speaker of the National Assembly.
 A debate held in Parliament on 16 September resulted in the motion being rejected by 234 votes to none.
 This was a result of opposition parties collectively walking out of the house after the ANC tried to change the vote into one of confidence in Mbete instead.

-Alleged bias

-Mbete has faced accusations, over the course of several years, that she is biased in favour of the ANC and a puppet of Ex-president Jacob Zuma.
+More generally, Mbete has faced accusations, over the course of several years, that she is biased in favour of the ANC and a puppet of President Zuma.
 In March 2016, the Constitutional Court held, in Economic Freedom Fighters v Speaker of the National Assembly, that the National Assembly under Mbete's stewardship had breached the South African Constitution by undermining rather than implementing the Public Protector's Nkandla report.

-Remuneration

-As speaker of the national assembly Mbete was paid R2‚716‚798 (equivalent to US$170,000) a year as of April 2015 making her the highest paid member of the South African Parliament at the time.

-Other

-As speaker Mbete has highlighted poor attendance of ministers at parliamentary meetings, and implemented an attendance roster.